 A subspecialty of plastic surgery, craniofacial plastic surgery is focused on repairing and correcting malformations of the skull and face.
 Craniofacial plastic surgeons typically help newborns, young children, adolescents, and adults address congenital and acquired deformities of the head, face, skull, neck, and jaws, as well as the structures associated with each of these areas.
 In addition to reconstruction, cosmetic enhancements can also be performed, either to achieve a more typical appearance or to improve the aesthetics of the desired area.

 Why Choose a Craniofacial Plastic Surgeon?

-Craniofacial plastic surgeons like Dr. Payne are extensively trained in the latest restorative and cosmetic techniques and technology designed to improve the lives of patients with skull and facial deformities.
+Craniofacial plastic surgeons like Dr. Payne are extensively trained in the latest restorative and cosmetic techniques and technology designed to improve the lives of patients with facial and skull deformities.
 These procedures are highly complex and often require additional training beyond plastic surgery to achieve the best possible outcome in the safest environment possible.
 Many of the conditions Dr. Payne treats occur very rarely, and craniofacial plastic surgeons are uniquely experienced in addressing the signs and symptoms that accompany these disorders.
 As a result, patients can receive more accurate treatment at the time when they need it most.

 Selecting the Best Craniofacial Plastic Surgeon for You

 To find a craniofacial plastic surgeon who can provide excellent care and compassionate treatment we recommend choosing someone with the appropriate background and credentials.
 During an initial consultation, talk to them about their experience and ask about how many cases they have worked with regarding your particular concern.
 This meeting should also give you an idea about the physician’s patient philosophy and demeanor.
 You should feel comfortable talking with the doctor, and they should make every effort to try and address your questions.
 If they have them, before-and-after photos can also be helpful in determining skill.